jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 **Command:** ```vagrant up```

 Once your Vagrantfile has been created the next step to launch the virtual machine via Vagrant is through the vagrant up command.
 You would issue the command from the same directory where the Vagrantfile is located.
 A vagrant up command looks in the local directory for a Vagrantfile to begin parsing.
 This command is akin to starting the virtual machine directly.
 On the first run the Vagrantfile will be parsed and any settings in the virtual machine platform (Virtual Box in our case) will be changed.
-On subsequent runs the Vagrantfile will be ignored. **Note** - This command is issues not from inside the virtual machine but from the commandline of the host system.
+On subsequent runs the Vagrantfile will be ignored. **Note** - This command is issued not from inside the virtual machine but from the commandline of the host system.

 **Command:**  ```vagrant up --provision```

 The ```--provision``` flag tells Vagrant to re-provision and re-read and parse the Vagrantfile and make any additional changes while launching the virtual machine.
-Note - This command is issues not from inside the virtual machine but from the commandline of the host system.
+Note - This command is issued not from inside the virtual machine but from the commandline of the host system.

 **Command:** ```vagrant up --provider virtualbox | hyperv | docker | vmware```